 Under Access Accelerated, Astellas supports ACTION ON FISTULA™*2.
 Since this program began in 2014, 11 doctors who can perform surgery for obstetric fistula were trained, the fistula treatment network was established and a system that provides routine surgery at multiple cooperating hospitals was prepared.
 As a result of this program, a total of over 6,200*3 obstetric fistula patients received surgery and their quality of life was improved.
 Further, 22 support groups were established that take care of patients’ mental well-being and provide economic support and employment support so that patients who have received treatment can reintegrate into society.

 Additionally, in the field of oncology, Astellas launched a new initiative in India structured according to patients’ income levels, with the aim of improving their access to its anticancer products since 2017.
 Moreover, Astellas supported the City Cancer Challenge initiative in Cali city, Colombia.
 Astellas will continue to push ahead with activities that improve patients’ access to the prevention, diagnosis and treatment of NCDs in low- and middle-income countries.

 *2 ACTION ON FISTULA™: A program launched by the Fistula Foundation.
 Astellas Pharma Europe Ltd., which is a European subsidiary of Astellas, provided funds for the Fistula Foundation, aiming to treat a total of over 4,500 patients by 2020.

 *3 At the end of the program, a total of 6,223 patients accessed fistula treatment.

-Access Accelerated annual reports introduce achievements of Access Accelerated.
-Since its launch on January 18, 2017, over 100 programs have carried out newly or continued by participated companies.
-ACTION ON FISTULA™, a program to transform the lives of obstetric fistula patients in Kenya, is also introduced in this report.
+Access Accelerated annual reports introduce outcomes of Access Accelerated.
+Since its launch on January 18, 2017, over 100 programs have been newly carried out or continued by participating companies.
+ACTION ON FISTULA™, a program to transform the lives of obstetric fistula patients in Kenya, is also included in this report.